pacera0925/chatbot/README.md

 `AI_CONTEXT` - The context of your AI.
 You need this if you intend to run this application locally.

+`ORIGIN_1` - The origin url of where you expect the request to come from.
+You can also modify the .yml to add multiple origins.
+This is needed for CORS related configuration.

 ## Run Locally